eoinkelly/rails-relationship-examples/SCRATCH.md

+deletion behaviour implemntation depends on which side gets the belongs_to

 Planning Phase

 1. Choose a relationship
-1. Choose a deletion behaviour

-Implement Phase
+within each realationship: Implement Phase

 1. Overview
 1. Choose macros and options
 1. Choose which side gets each macro
+1. Choose deletion behaviour
 1. Choose migration options
 1. Add validations and callbacks if required